SiemelNaran/myutils/README.md

 There are two publish-subscribe implementations.
 The first is an in-memory publish-subscribe, where the publisher and subscribers all reside in one JVM.
 The second is a distributed publish-subscribe, where the publisher and subscribers reside in different JVM's (and most likely on different machines).
 The distributed publish-subscribe provides a central server, which all clients communicate with.

+Here is an example of the in-memory pubsub:

 ```
+    @Test
+    void testPublishAndSubscribeAndUnsubscribe() {
         List<String> words = Collections.synchronizedList(new ArrayList<>());

         PubSub pubSub = new InMemoryPubSub(new PubSub.PubSubConstructorArgs(1, PubSub.defaultQueueCreator(), PubSub.defaultSubscriptionMessageExceptionHandler()));